We’ve launched a new e-book, Primed & Ready, which deep-dives into strategic brand stretch. Download it for free right here.

 Some marketers go for the disruptive idea—despite the challenging success rates in market—but more often, they ultimately choose to hang back, knowing that timing, budget and measurement are stacked against them.
 What many hastily overlook is a third, incredibly attractive option: brand stretch.

 Brand stretch often refers to related categories where a brand could consider playing: eco-giant Honest moving from home-care to plant-based cosmetics and hair-care, for example.
 Or similarly, Seventh Generation wading into organic tampons and pads.
 But it can be more than categorical.
-“Brands that understand and activate against the desires that unite us have the permission to stretch in lots of ways,” says Bhavik Joshi, Senior Strategist at LPK.
+“Brands that understand and activate against the desires that unite us have the permission to stretch in lots of ways,” says Bhavik Joshi, VP, Strategy at LPK.
 “They’ve earned the right to extend to adjacent consumers, markets and channels.”

 Take Netflix, a brand stretch poster child.
 From the early days of DVD subscriptions to its now award-winning work in content creation (ahem, The O.A.), the brand is innovating up and down the value chain.
 It’s rule-breaking and feels disruptive—but really, the moves are rooted in adjacency mapping.